Jadarma/blog/content/posts/2025/0502_TheAtHomeBurger/index.md

 >}}

 I cook them one by one, to be eaten immediately.
-Eight burgers is a convenient batch size for using up the ingredients as they are portioned off-the-shelf.
+Six to eight burgers is a convenient batch size for using up the ingredients as they are portioned off-the-shelf.

+Enjoy! 🍔